RickyFoots/Kyonin/Planet/Golarion/Cities/Branmor/Branmor.md

-# [[Kyonin/Planet/Golarion/Cities/Branmor/Branmor]] - "*Birthplace of the Dwarves*"
+# [[Branmor]] - "*Birthplace of the Dwarves*"
 ---
 - Named after the first dwarven king.
-- If you were to look at this city from the plains surrounding the mountain that it's housed within, you'd see nothing more than two massive stone gates in the likeness of [[Planet/Golarion/History/Branmor - Wielder of the first Hammer]] built into the side of a mountain.
+- If you were to look at this city from the plains surrounding the mountain that it's housed within, you'd see nothing more than two massive stone gates in the likeness of [[Branmor - Wielder of the first Hammer]] built into the side of a mountain.
 	- Once inside those gates, however, is the bustling metropolis of the dwarves.

 ## Map